 How much does James Patterson’s MasterClass cost?

-If you want to take James Patterson’s MasterClass, you have three options to choose from:
+If you want to take James Patterson’s MasterClass, you have three options to choose from.

-If you think about it, $180 for access to someone’s lifetime of work, distilled into engaging and enjoyable video content, is a fair price for me.
+If you think about it, access to someone’s lifetime of work, distilled into engaging and enjoyable video content, is a fair price for me.
 And, if it turns out the James Patterson MasterClass isn’t for you, chances are you’ll find other MasterClasses to suit your interests.

 James Patterson MasterClass specifics